mstachowsky/Klein-Clientside/README.md

 ### The `!link` directive

-Currently only block-level links are allowed (TODO: in-line links).
+A link directive creates a block level link.
+See below ("Markdown Syntax") for how to create an inline link.
 A link is added using the `!link` directive.
 Links always open in a new, blank tab.
 The syntax is:

 `!link address inner text as a string with separated values ID`